graheed/info2180-lab1/README.md

 # INFO2180 Lab 1
-This is Lab 1 for <Raheed Gilzene>
+This is Lab 1 for Raheed Gilzene.

 ## Branching
 Branching allows you to isolate development work without